truenas/middleware/docs/userguide/freenas_sharing.rst

 When creating the NFS share, keep the following points in mind:

 #.
-The Maproot and Mapall options are exclusive, meaning you can only use one or the other--the GUI will not let you use both.
-The Mapall options supersede
+The "Maproot" and "Mapall" options are exclusive, meaning you can only use one or the other--the GUI will not let you use both.
+The "Mapall" options
-    the Maproot options.
-If you only wish to restrict the *root* user's permissions, set the Maproot option.
-If you wish to restrict the permissions of all users, set the Mapall option.
+    supersede the "Maproot" options.
+If you only wish to restrict the *root* user's permissions, set the "Maproot" option.
+If you wish to restrict the permissions of all users, set the "Mapall" options.

 #.
 Each volume or dataset is considered to be its own filesystem and NFS is not able to cross filesystem boundaries.